-Considered one of the nation’s “Public Ivy” schools, Indiana University Bloomington is one of the beacons of public education in the United States.
-The flagship university of the larger Indiana University System, IU Bloomington has long been recognized for its academics; in fact, US News & World Report ranked 40 of its programs in the top 25 in the nation.
-A member of the Big Ten Conference, Indiana University’s athletic program is one of the strongest in the country, especially in men’s basketball.
+Indiana University Bloomington is a beacon of public education in the United States.
+The school is the flagship campus of the Indiana University System.
+A member of the Big Ten Conference, Indiana University’s athletic program is one of the strongest in the country.

 - Sport in America: Historical Perspective

 Students can collaborate with peers studying sport management through the Sport Marketing Alliance.
 This was created to develop connections between students and professionals in the sport industry.
 Students enjoy exposure to dynamic speakers, internship opportunities, resume-building workshops, and more.

 The University of Texas at Austin is one of the biggest universities in the nation.
 It enrolls close to 51,000 students each year.
 The school is one of the leading institutions in computer science and engineering studies.
 Undergraduate students choose from over 100 degree programs.

 The bachelor’s program in sport management enables students to apply their learning in many settings.
 In addition to the 120 required credits, students complete an internship or fieldwork.
 They can concentrate in sports business, entertainment sports, administrative work, or agenting.
 Beyond that, students will take some of the following courses:

 - Sport Law